gye-tgm/trackit/README.md

 What is it?
 -----------

-To put it charitably, users can **observe** people with this tool.
-For instance, they can add the social media links, e.g., Twitter, of a celebrity and **observe** them right away!
+Nowadays, we have too many social media accounts.

+Using this tool, a user can follow all updates of another user with just this single page.

 What's included?
 ----------------------------
-* A user can track many celebrities, and a celebrity can be tracked by many users.
+* A user can track many users, and a user can be tracked by many users.
 (Many-to-many relationships + Association object, we save a `following_since` variable on purpose)
-* The celebrity has multiple accounts, e.g., Twitter, Facebook, ...
+* The user has multiple accounts, e.g., Twitter, Facebook, ...
 (One-to-many relationships)
 * We use **inheritance**, as the accounts can differ on multiple aspects (`TwitterAccount`, `FacebookAccount`).
 * A **strategy pattern** will be used to get the appropriate content (Facebook, Twitter)
 * However, testing with genuine data can only happen with an internet connection, thus we'll use *mock objects* and *unit tests*.